-R1: A PAKE scheme MUST clearly state its features regarding balanced/augmented versions.

-R2: A PAKE scheme SHOULD come with a security proof and clearly state its assumptions and models.

-R3: It SHOULD be possible to implement the PAKE scheme in constant time.

-R4: The authors MAY show how to protect an implementation of their PAKE scheme in hostile environments.

-R5: In case the PAKE scheme is intended to be used with ECC, the authors SHOULD discuss their requirements for a potential mapping or define a mapping to be used with the scheme.

-R6: A PAKE scheme MAY discuss its design choice with regard to performance, i.e., its optimization goals.

-R7: The authors of a scheme MAY discuss variations of their scheme that allows the use in special application scenarios.

-R8: The authors MUST declare the status of their scheme with respect to patents.
+- R1: A PAKE scheme MUST clearly state its features regarding balanced/augmented versions. - R2: A PAKE scheme SHOULD come with a security proof and clearly state its assumptions and models. - R3: It SHOULD be possible to implement the PAKE scheme in constant time. - R4: The authors MAY show how to protect an implementation of their PAKE scheme in hostile environments. - R5: In case the PAKE scheme is intended to be used with ECC, the authors SHOULD discuss their requirements for a potential mapping or define a mapping to be used with the scheme. - R6: A PAKE scheme MAY discuss its design choice with regard to performance, i.e., its optimization goals. - R7: The authors of a scheme MAY discuss variations of their scheme that allows the use in special application scenarios. particular, techniques that allow agreeing on a long-term (public) key are encouraged. - R8: A scheme MAY discuss special ideas and solutions on privacy protection of its users. - R9: The authors MUST declare the status of their scheme with respect to patents.

-IANA Considerations 8.
+IANA Considerations 9.